 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Detroit - The three Detroit casinos’ aggregate revenue fell 1.1 percent during May compared with May 2015 results and dropped 3.1 percent below April revenue sums.
-The casinos’ year-to-date aggregate revenue is 0.3 percent higher than in the first five months of last year.
+Detroit, June 12, 2018 - The three Detroit casinos reported $124.6 million in aggregate revenue for May, a 3.9 percent increase from May 2017 results and a fractional 0.5 percent higher than April 2018 revenue.
+The casinos’ year-to-date aggregate revenue rose 1.2 percent compared with results for the first five months of last year.

-The three Detroit casinos paid $9.6 million in gaming taxes to the state of Michigan during May compared with $9.7 million for the same month last year.
+The three Detroit casinos paid $10.1 million in gaming taxes during May compared with $9.7 million during May 2017.

-The three Detroit casinos reported submitting $14.1 million in wagering taxes and development agreement payments to the City of Detroit during May.
+During May, the three Detroit casinos reported submitting $14.8 million in wagering taxes and development agreement payments to the City of Detroit.